Holistic Addiction Treatment – Therapies Used in Rehab

 Relapse Prevention and Holistic Drug and Alcohol Addiction Treatment Therapies

 The National Institute on Drug Abuse (NIDA) reports that relapse rates for addiction are between 40-60 percent; other estimates are much higher.
 One of the reasons why these rates are so high is because individuals in recovery face a multitude of pain, anxiety, and quality-of-life issues that threaten their emotional stability.
-These often-simple, therapeutic techniques can give individuals in recovery for SUD the relief they need to thrive in their everyday lives.
+This often-simple, therapeutic techniques can give individuals in recovery for SUD the relief they need to thrive in their everyday lives.
 They improve health, general mood, mobility, and a variety of other lifestyle factors that put more and more distance between individuals in recovery and the toxic emotions that often trigger a relapse.

 Practical Applications of Holistic Addiction Treatment Therapies